Lee-zixu/HABIT/README.md

 ## 📌 Introduction

 **HABIT** (cHrono-synergiA roBust progressIve learning framework for composed image reTrieval) is our proposed robust learning framework for Composed Image Retrieval, accepted by AAAI 2026.
-Based on an in-depth analysis of the "Noise Triplet Correspondence (NTC)" problem in real-world retrieval scenarios, HABIT effectively addresses the shortcomings of existing methods in precisely estimating composed semantic discrepancies and progressively adapting to modification discrepancies.
+Based on an in-depth analysis of the "Noisy Triplet Correspondence (NTC)" problem in real-world retrieval scenarios, HABIT effectively addresses the shortcomings of existing methods in precisely estimating composed semantic discrepancies and progressively adapting to modification discrepancies.

 [⬆ Back to top](#top)